initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2022.md

 </div>

-The camp also featured social events including a rump session, games session, opening and closing dinners at the Statler Hotel, and a reception at the Herbert F. Johndon Museum of Art.
+The camp also featured social events including a rump session, games session, opening and closing dinners at the Statler Hotel, and a reception at the Herbert F. Johnson Museum of Art.
+IC3 Partner, Chainlink hosted a party for camp attendees at the Big Red Barn on the Cornell campus.

 <div class="ui piled segment">
   <img class="ui centered image" src="../images/events/blockchain-camp-2022/MuseumDinner.jpg" alt="" />
   <div class="ui bottom centered attached message">
-    <strong>Our Wednesday reception at HFJ Museum of Art.
+    <strong>Our Wednesday reception at Johnson Museum of Art.
 </strong><br>
   </div>
 </div>